mdusic/saucedemo-playwright-playground/README.md

 ## 🤖 AI-Assisted Development

-This project incorporates AI tooling to enhance the development and learning experience:
+This project incorporates AI tooling to enhance the development and learning experience, aligning with our educational focus:

 ### Windsurf Rules and Memories